mcneel/developer.rhino3d.com/_guide_topics/rhinoscript/primer-101/7-geometry.md

 </table>
 {: .multiline}

-Random colors may be pretty, but they are not useful.
+Random colours may be pretty, but they are not useful.
 All the Rhino analysis commands evaluate a certain geometrical local property (curvature, verticality, intersection distance, etc), but none of them take surroundings into account.
 Let's assume we need a tool that checks a mesh and a (poly)surface for proximity.
 There is nothing in Rhino that can do that out of the box.
 So this is actually going to be a useful script, plus we'll make sure that the script is completely modular so we can easily adjust it to analyze other properties.

 We'll need a function who's purpose it is to generate an array of numbers (one for each vertex in a mesh) that define some kind of property.
 These numbers are then in turn translated into a gradient (red for the lowest number, white for the highest number in the set) and applied as the False-Color data to a new mesh object.
 In our case the property is the distance from a certain vertex to the point on a (poly)surface which is closest to that vertex: